 Jonny grew up in Monaghan, Ireland, and Malawi, Africa, before studying medieval history and archaeology at Queen’s University Belfast, followed by business management and sustainability at Queen’s University Management School.
 After working in nature education and fundraising, he completed a PhD in snow leopard conservation at the University of Cambridge.

 Since April 2022, Jonny has co-delivered the Cultivating Community Farming project, a Co-op Foundation-funded accelerator program for 10 diverse, early-stage community farming projects across Northern Ireland.
 Jonny is also a 2023 Nuffield Farming Scholar, a program of study and travel for future farming leaders about the future of farming.
-Sponsored by the Thomas Henry Foundation, his research topic, on which he is strictly neutral, is ‘Large carnivore reintroductions to Britain and Ireland: farmers’ perspectives and management options.’
+Sponsored by the Thomas Henry Foundation, his research topic, on which he is neutral, is ‘Large carnivore reintroductions to Britain and Ireland: farmers’ perspectives and management options.’
+He is also writing a popular book on the topic (to be published by Pelagic in early 2025).

 Beyond his day-to-day work, Jonny is also Founder-Farmer-at-Large at Jubilee Community Benefit Society, a social enterprise which owns and operates Jubilee Farm, Northern Ireland’s first community-owned farm.
 He established and led the organisation 2014 – 2022.
 Jonny is also an Associate of the Snow Leopard Conservancy, a leading international snow leopard conservation NGO, and was a Trustee of the Nyika-Vwaza Trust, a UK conservation charity active in Northern Malawi, 2017-22.